Before methadone detox can begin, it is important to understand the effects and risks associated with the drug.

 There are many risks associated with taking methadone.
 These can include:

-- Concentration of liquid – Methadone bought on the street may be more concentrated to give a stronger effect.
+- The concentration of liquid – Methadone bought on the street may be more concentrated to give a stronger effect.
 Without knowing how strong it is, there is a stronger risk of overdose.

 - Mixing drugs – Whilst methadone is often used to wean off heroin, many users actively use both drugs side-by-side.
 This increases the risk of overdose.